Nikon D3300 vs Canon T6i

-The Nikon D3300 and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were announced, respectively, in January 2014 and February 2015.
+The Nikon D3300 and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in January 2014 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

-The physical size and weight of the Nikon D3300 and the Canon T6i are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D3300 and the Canon T6i.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably larger (10 percent) than the Nikon D3300.
 Moreover, the T6i is markedly heavier (29 percent) than the D3300.
 In this context, it is worth noting that neither the D3300 nor the T6i are weather-sealed.